HLT-ISTI/LeQua2022_scripts/Readme.md

   (`n=2` in tasks T1A and T1B, and `n=28` in tasks T2A and T2B)
 * Every row consists of a document id (an integer) followed by the class prevalence values for each class.
-E.g., a valid row could be `5,0.7,0.3`, meaning that the document `5.txt` has prevalence values of 0.7 for the class 0 and 0.3 for the class 1.
+E.g., a valid row could be `5,0.7,0.3`, meaning that the sample with id 5 (i.e., the file `5.txt`) has prevalence values of 0.7 for the class 0 and 0.3 for the class 1.
 * There should be exactly 1000 rows (for tasks T1A and T2A) or exactly 5000 rows
-  (for tasks T1B and T2B), not counting the header.
+  (for tasks T1B and T2B), after the header.
 * Document ids must not contain gaps, and should start by 0.
+* Prevalence values should be in the range [0,1] for all classes, and sum up to 1 (with an error tolerance of 1E-3).

 The easiest way to create a valid submission file is by means of the class `ResultSubmission` defined in [data.py](data.py).
 See the following